 Pillar Two · Dubai, UAE

 From financial years starting on or after 1 January 2025, the UAE applies a Domestic Minimum Top-up Tax (DMTT) that lifts the effective tax rate of large multinational groups to a 15% floor.
 It is the UAE's implementation of the OECD's Pillar Two.
 The critical point for most readers: it only touches groups with consolidated revenue of at least EUR 750 million.
-If that is not you, your rate stays at 0% (as a QFZP) or 9% — nothing changes.
+If that is not you, your rate stays at 0% (as a QFZP) or 9%, nothing changes.
+If you would rather not handle this in house, this is what our UAE corporate tax rates covers.

 The DMTT exists for a strategic reason.
 Under Pillar Two, if a big group is taxed below 15% in the UAE, another country could collect the shortfall.
 By charging its own top-up, the UAE keeps that revenue at home instead of surrendering it abroad.